If you’re a music producer, you’ve no doubt spent hours in the studio making new music.

-It wouldn’t be a surprise if you’ve also suffered from injuries like carpal tunnel syndrome and thumb tendinitis, which are related to bad grip on a basic computer mouse.
+It wouldn’t be a surprise if you’ve also suffered from injuries like carpal tunnel syndrome and thumb tendonitis, which are related to a bad grip on a basic computer mouse.
 That’s why it’s worthwhile investing in the best mouse for music production that suits your needs.

 Logitech MX Master 3 Wireless Mouse

-The MX Master 3 from Logitech is one of the most pleasant experiences when it comes to using a mouse.
-I’ve personally used the MX Master 3 for several weeks and felt more productive thanks to the additional buttons, which can be completely customized for each app.
+The latest Logitech MX Master 3 is one of the most pleasant experiences when it comes to using a mouse.
+They’ve been able to refine it over the years and make the most of ergonomics and features.

 Microsoft Sculpt Ergonomic Mouse

 Microsoft Wired Ergonomic MouseThe Microsoft Ergonomic Mouse is a cheaper, wired Surface Precision Mouse that still features programmable buttons and the same comfortable design.
 And for more than half the price of a Precision Mouse too.
 This is an excellent mouse for the price and is incredibly versatile.

-Kensington Expert Mouse Wireless Trackball
+Kensington Expert Wireless Trackball